 The original Maturity Ladder portfolio we recommended in 2016 is quite different to the Maturity Ladder portfolio we are recommending today.
-Many investors want to retain the characteristics of a maturity ladder portfolio they already own, by adding a single additional XTB to extend the life of the ladder.
+Many investors want to retain the characteristics of a maturity ladder portfolio they already own.
+They do this by adding a single additional XTB to extend the life of the ladder.

-This is one of the reasons why, since first launching our recommended portfolios, we have created a series of Maturity Ladder portfolios, based on when you first invest:
+This is one of the reasons why we have created a series of Maturity Ladder portfolios, based on when you first invest:

-- Maturity Ladder Series 2 first repaid investors in November 2018, and its final XTB repays in 2022.
+- Maturity Ladder Series 2 first repaid investors in November 2018.
+Its final XTB repays in 2022.

-- Late in 2017, we introduced Series 3 with the first XTB repaying principal in October 2019 and its final XTB maturity in 2023.
+- Late in 2017, we introduced Series 3.
+The first XTB repays its face value in October 2019 and its final XTB maturity in 2023.

-- The latest Maturity Ladder Series 4 had its first maturity in 2021 and the final XTB matures in 2025.
+- The latest Maturity Ladder, Series 4 has its first maturity in 2021.
+The final XTB matures in 2025.

-To make the options available as simple as possible, our decision tree takes you and your clients through the options available to them, with the aim of finding the best possible outcome for each investor.
+To make the options available as simple as possible, our decision tree takes you through the options available.
+The aim is to find the best possible outcome for each investor.

 Find out more about the Maturity Ladder Portfolio